dejanu/genz_lang/README.md

-## mypl
+## genx
 demo

 * Best Use: The most creative and impactful use of ... to accelerate development workflows.
 Show us how ... boosts your productivity, enhances code quality, and supports innovative problem-solving throughout your project.

 # Language Features